-Spray foam insulation can fill small and large gaps and can be sprayed onto walls, between the studs, and even in in cracks around windows, doors, and where floors and walls come together in your Apex home.
+Spray foam insulation can fill small and large gaps and can be sprayed onto walls, between the studs, and even in cracks around windows, doors, and where floors and walls come together in your Apex home.
 This prevents air from escaping or coming into your home through cracks and blocks heat from transferring through radiation or conduction.

-We use what’s called “open cell spray foam” which is light and pliable because, while it’s expanding, small CO2-filled cells are formed.
+We use what’s called “open-cell spray foam” which is light and pliable because, while it’s expanding, small CO2-filled cells are formed.
 This provides excellent barrier protection while its semi-rigid material can flex around irregular surfaces, fill cracks, and expand and contract as the building shifts and settles.

 What are Insulation R-Values?

 R-value ratings are the ratings that show how effective a type of insulation is against stopping conductive heat transfer.
-The rolls of fiberglass that are laid down in an attic have an R-value of about 3.5, while cellulose insulation, made from recycled paper has an R-Value of 4.0.
+The rolls of fiberglass that are laid down in an attic have an R-value of about 3.5, while cellulose insulation, made from recycled paper, has an R-Value of 4.0.

-Installing Attic Foam Insulation in Apex
+Installing Attic Spray Foam Insulation in Apex

 Spraying attic foam insulation requires trained technicians who know how to take the appropriate measures for safety and effectiveness.
 The first step is removing any old insulation that’s currently in the attic so we don’t have any obstructions that would prevent us from properly sealing leaks and cracks.

 The next step is hooking up the hose to the two containers and spraying the attic.
 We typically spray the attic walls and eaves, and in some cases, we will also spray the flooring.
-The open cell spray foam adheres to wood, masonry, and metal and expands to fill every space, preventing air and moisture from penetrating.
+The open-cell spray foam adheres to wood, masonry, and metal and expands to fill every space, preventing air and moisture from penetrating.

 Once it is fully expanded, the foam insulation dries quickly into a solid.
 Our techs cut off the excess foam that may be bulging out from between eaves and studs, then clean up the attic.
 The whole process is generally much quicker than installing rolls or batts.

-Benefits of Attic Spray Foam Insulation
+Benefits of Attic Spray Foam Insulation in Apex

 - It’s more eco-friendly than fiberglass.